 Canvas is a new startup backed by Ford that offers "seamless, online car reservations."
 The company purchases Ford vehicles coming off a lease and bundles them with insurance, maintenance coverage, and roadside assistance, then rents them out on a short- or long-term subscription basis.

-- Cheaper than renting from a rental car company or Turo
+- Can sometimes be cheaper than renting from a rental car company or Turo

 - Vehicles are in good shape